alexeilebedev/openacr/README.md

 * `algo_lib::_db.limit`: When `clock` reaches `limit`, the loop exits.
 This makes it possible to run `MainLoop` for short amounts of time if necessary.
 By default, limit is set to the max possible u64 value.
 * `algo_lib::_db.next_loop`: At the top of each each main loop cycle, this variable is set to limit.
+Then, some number of `Steps` are performed, one per namespace.
+Each namespace's step call zero or more of its `fsteps` (field-level steps), which are just functions.
-Then, some number of `Steps` are performed as described below.
-Each step is allowed to revise `next_loop` downward.
-Thus, we compute when we are going to next need some CPU time.
-At the bottom of the loop, inside `algo_lib::Step`, we have `giveup_time_Step()`, which yields the unneeded time to the OS, either by calling a direct sleep function, or, if some iohooks are defined, calling `kevent` (BSD systems) or `evoll_wait` (Linux systems) with a timeout.
+Each `fstep` is allowed to revise `next_loop` to the value when this step needs to be revisited.
+Thus, we compute the soonest time we are going to next need some CPU time.
+At the bottom of the loop, inside `algo_lib::Step`, we have `giveup_time_Step()`, which yields the unneeded time to the OS, either by calling a direct sleep function, or, if some `Iohooks` are defined, calling `kevent` (BSD systems) or `evoll_wait` (Linux systems) with a timeout.
 If `next_loop` is found to be equal to `limit` at the end of the cycle, this proves that there is no possible way the application has anything left to do, so we just exit the loop and the process naturally ends.

-In a kernel bypass (e.g. hot polling, latency-critical) application, there are no iohooks, but there is usually some step that is set up to be called on every scheduling cycle.
+In a kernel bypass (e.g. hot polling, latency-critical) application, there are no `Iohooks`, but there is usually some step that is set up to be called on every scheduling cycle.
 This tells `giveup_time_Step` not to sleep, and so we get good performance and no system calls.
-But should an iohook show up after all in one of the namespaces that comprise the app, the main loop automatically begins to poll it with no special action needed.
+But should an `Iohook` show up after all in one of the namespaces that comprise the app, the main loop automatically begins to poll it with no special action needed.

 ### Adding A Step